neqto: Docs

 Controlling & Managing Devices

-neqto: Cloud allows customers to remotely control and manage IoT devices and deployments.
-Through neqto: Console's streamlined UI, from any computer, tablet, or smartphone's browsers users can access these cloud features and do things like see real-time data or send commands to their devices.
+NEQTO Console enables customers to remotely control and manage IoT devices and deployments.
+Through NEQTO Console's streamlined UI accessible from any computer, tablet, or smartphone browser, users can access these features and perform various operations such as viewing real-time data or sending commands to deployed devices.

 Managing Devices & Licenses

-From the Console, you can control and manage what devices are linked to a license and usable in neqto:.
+From the NEQTO Console, it is possible to control and manage the devices linked with a license and available within the NEQTO service.

 Licenses

-All devices connected to neqto: Cloud require an appropriate license.
-To manage licenses, click on the user icon and select "Manage Licenses" in the drop-down menu.
+All devices connected to NEQTO Console require an appropriate license.
+To manage licenses, click on the user icon and select "Manage Licenses" from the drop-down menu.

 The main menu, with Manage Licenses selected